This document shows the basic concepts of DeepScan service.

 Team is a group to collaborate on projects and the basic unit on DeepScan.

-You can create a team, invite members to it, and add projects in it.
+You can create a team you want to configure, then you can invite members and add projects in the team.

 - Overall quality status across your team projects